Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Myoko-Kogen Station: Taxi Instructions

 If you are catching a taxi and the driver doesn’t understand the name/address tell them “Akakura Onsen, Shokudo Shibata, hidari – hantai Hoteru Takeda” (Turn left at Shibata restaurant in Akakura Onsen – it’s opposite Hotel Takeda).
-You must tell them our name in Japanese (International Roji Aka No Kura)
+It’s best if you tell them our name in Japanese (International Rodji Aka No Kura)

 - Leave Tokyo at 09.32